How to Grill a Juicy Pork Tenderloin (So Easy!)

 optional step is to rub in coffee grounds

-The original recipe called for refrigerating the pork tenderloin uncovered for 8 to 12 hours.
-I didn’t wait that long.
-I applied the rub that morning and grilled it that afternoon.
+The original recipe suggested refrigerating the pork tenderloin uncovered for 8 to 12 hours.
+I didn’t wait that long—I applied the rub in the morning and grilled it that afternoon.

-Let the tenderloins come to room temperature before placing them on the grill.
+Before grilling, let the tenderloins come to room temperature for the best results!

 Step 4 – The Grill

-Preheat the grill to 400-450 degrees.
-Brush the tenderloins with the canola oil before placing on the grill, being careful not to brush off the rub.
-I missed this step!
-But we still got nice char marks))
+Preheat the grill to 400-450°F. Before placing the tenderloins on the grill, brush them with canola oil, being careful not to wipe off the rub.

 place meat on grill at 400 degrees for nice grill marks

-Personally, we like ours a little more done than that.
-So mine came off the grill between 150 and 160 degrees.
+Personally, we like ours a little more done, so I took mine off between 150-160°F—cook to your preference!

 use a thermometer to check for desired temperature

-Do let the tenderloin rest for a few minutes before slicing.
-It will slice much better that way and hold on to the juices better.
+Let the tenderloin rest for a few minutes before slicing—it’ll be easier to cut and will hold onto its juices better.

 Tips

-• A pork tenderloin is a long, narrow, boneless cut of meat that comes from the muscle that runs along the backbone.
-A pork loin is wider and flatter and can be a boneless or bone-in cut of meat.
+• Pork tenderloin is a long, narrow, boneless cut from the muscle along the backbone.

 Leftovers